Location: Mountain Loop Highway near Darrington

-After being closed for over a year, Forest Road 49 is once again open, meaning there is once again access to some great hikes—including Round Lake!
-But, be forewarned, while getting to the trailhead for Round Lake is now smooth sailing; the hike to Round Lake is anything but!
-The aptly named lake is tucked in a hidden basin high on Lost Creek Ridge, requiring a steep climb and drop to get to it.
-The tough approach does have one advantage though (besides giving you a heck of a workout), it practically guarantees you’ll have little company at this delightful destination.
-And even if you decide not to go all the way to the lake, some awfully beautiful views can still be enjoyed along the way-especially of Sloan Peak, “the Matterhorn” of the Cascades.
+Aptly named Round Lake is tucked in a hidden basin high on Lost Creek Ridge.
+You’ll need to steeply climb Lost Ridge first—then steeply descend to the lake (and climb back out of the lake basin on the return).
+This tough approach and challenging hike certainly does have one big advantage though (besides giving you a heck of a workout), it practically guarantees you’ll have little company at this delightful destination.
+And even if you decide not to go all the way to the lake, some awfully beautiful views can still be enjoyed along the way—especially of Sloan Peak, “the Matterhorn” of the Cascades.

 If however you’re enticed to soak your feet in that sparkling gem, proceed.
 After dropping 550 feet into the basin arrive at the lake in .75 mile.
 Bugs can be a nuisance when the air is calm.
 But it’s nothing the resident frogs and swallows won’t eventually take care of.

-For information on lodging and other attractions near Round Lake, visit www.snohomish.org.
+For information on lodging and other attractions near Darrington, visit www.snohomish.org

 For more detailed information and maps on this hike and others along the Mountain Loop Highway and throughout the North Cascades, pick up a copy of my best-selling Day Hiking North Cascades guidebook (Mountaineers Books)!